 4. When the subject cycled at 400W for 30:60s on-off, an intermediate blood lactate result was obtained

-Tip for professional fitness coaches working with supra-maximal aerobic loads: interval training is a very effective way of performing a lot of work that is broken up, and recent research in interval training has started to uncover the molecular mechanisms underpinning it.
+Tip for strength and conditioning coaches working with supra-maximal aerobic loads: interval training is a very effective way of performing a lot of work that is broken up, and recent research in interval training has started to uncover the molecular mechanisms underpinning it.
 Have your athlete interval train between 30-45min with work intervals anywhere 10-30s, and they will enjoy the benefits.
 If your goal is to train your athlete aerobically & alactically, choose short work periods.
 If you’re looking for aerobic power with lactate tolerance, prolong the interval from 30s to 3min.
 Sports such as soccer, rugby and tennis all involve interval style efforts and the balance between alactic and lactic training dose, and match-play, should be planned for to the best extent.
 A mix of both alactic and lactic tolerance intervals are probably best.
 When multiple phases of play lasting 30-60s on the rugby pitch, or 30-40s duration rallies during clay-court tennis (which are more & more common) happen multiple times in a match, you don’t want to find your athlete fatiguing.
 Interval training is also an excellent way of maintaining aerobic power in-season when the majority of training is focused on speed, skill and tactical development.
 However, we also believe that interval training when performed correctly can be tough on the joints, is difficult to perform without a solid fitness base.
-Therefore it should always be planned for, and built on a solid foundation of strength and endurance.
-Fitness coaches should be careful in pre-season training not front-load too much with interval training before central cardio-respiratory adaptations or proper running biomechanics and velocity specific, musculoskeletal and musculo-tendinous adaptations are in place.
-Therefore an extensive low-intensity, high volume period is recommended initially.
-Concomitantly, interval training for anywhere between 3-5min on sub-maximal aerobic loads is favoured, where the work can be performed for anywhere from 90-120min.
+Therefore it should always be planned for, and built on a solid foundation of strength and movement efficiency.
+Fitness coaches should be careful in pre-season training not front-load too much with interval training before proper running biomechanics and velocity specific, musculoskeletal and musculo-tendinous adaptations are in place.